 ‘Art history is made by artists, and it might be better – more productively controversial – if it were more often written by them too.
 Robert Linsley, an estimable abstract painter, offers a maker’s perspective on the past, present, and future of abstraction.
 “A modern truth is a moving truth,” Linsley writes, and he does his best to catch art’s ever-changing reality on the fly.
 His perception that “a provincial comedy lies at the heart of the modern” makes him our most challenging guide to the place of abstraction in today’s global context.’ – Barry Schwabsky, author of The Perpetual Guest: Art in the Unfinished Present

-Robert Linsley is an artist based in Ontario, Canada, and a widely published writer.
-His work has been displayed in galleries across Europe and North America, and he regularly writes, lectures and teaches on contemporary art.
+Robert Linsley (1952–2017) was an artist based in Ontario, Canada, and a widely published writer.
+His work has been displayed in galleries across Europe and North America.